luizamarnet/SOM/README.md

 The models will be trained with 2 datasets: CIFAR-10 and MNIST.<br/>
 The results presented so far are preliminary and we intend to continue to improve them.<br/>

-As the autoencoder model was trained with 5-folds cross-validation, the 5 models will be used here.
-This way, the clusterization using the output of the encoder will be done 5 times and 5 deep clustering models will be trained.
-Moreover, the training part of each clusterization will be carried out with the respective subsets used in the training of each autoencodor during the cross-validation, and the same subset of images will be used as test dataset.
-Hence, the tests realized and the comparison between the models are fair.

 ## About SOM Chosen Parameters and Hyperparameters
 According to MiniSom documentation, a good choice for the number of neurons in the map is 5\*sqrt(N) is neurons, where N is the number of samples in the dataset to analyze.<br/>
 As claimed by Haykin, in his book __'Neural Networks: A Comprehensive Foundation'__, during SOM's training there are two phases, the ordering phase and the convergence phase.
 The ordering phase is when occurs the topological ordering of the map.
 During the convergence phase a fine tuning of maps weights takes place.<br/>